 When you have longer sales processes, a lower basic salary for the first few months may be tough on staff members, but once commissions start to be paid, they provide a good incentive for staff to stay, especially if comms are uncapped.
 Good sales staff will always struggle to walk away from a pipeline of future commissions; they have already done the work, so why would they leave?

 The data shows that being able to offer staff the opportunity to work from home means you will have a large pool of candidates to choose from.
 Working from home has suddenly become very mainstream, and is likely to be the norm going forward.

-Final thoughts on Home-Based Jobs
+Final Thoughts On Home-Based Jobs

-If you have a job which can be partially home-based or at least offers a degree of flexibility, make sure you include this in your job advert.
+If you have a job that can be partially home-based or at least offers a degree of flexibility, make sure you include this in your job advert.
 From the data we have, it appears to make a significant difference to the response you will receive.